CESNET/simplesamlphp-module-totp/README.md

 ## Notes

 This module does not offer brute force protection, which is required to ensure security (there are only 100000 options for a 6 digit code).
 The authentication page should be brute force protected in order to stop potential attackers.

+## License

+This module is licensed under the BSD 2-Clause License.

+Copyright (c) 2021, Institute of Computer Science, Masaryk University and CESNET, z. s. p. o.
+All rights reserved.